Tammy Miller (field hockey)

 Tammy Kelly Miller (born 21 June 1967 in Stockport, Cheshire) is a former field hockey player, who was a member of the British squad that won the bronze medal at the 1992 Summer Olympics in Barcelona.
 She competed in two consecutive Summer Olympics, starting in 1992.
-Her formative years were spent in Ghana where she became lifelong friends with Nimi Mahadevan.

 In 1995 she was UK (Hockey) Player of the year.

 She is a graduate of Mathematical Statistics and Operational Research (1989) at the University of Exeter.